ADSCIAN/ssalib/CONTRIBUTING.md

 # Contributing to [Project Name]

-Thank you for your interest in contributing to [SSALib]!
-This document provides guidelines and instructions for contributing to this project.
+Thank you for your interest in contributing to **SSALib** This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct